sap-tutorials/Tutorials/tutorials/hana-advanced-analytics-teched-5/hana-advanced-analytics-teched-5.md

 You have built a graph using tables and views from a shared HDI container.
 Other participants who have already completed this mission have added themselves to these tables and are now connected in the graph.

 Go into the database explorer.
-Locate the graph and preview it
+Locate the graph and preview it.

 ![View Graph](2.png)